Table of Contents

 Several prognostic indicators determine the outcome of coronary heart disease (IHD):

-- Location and severity of coronary artery stenosis: stenosis of left main left anterior descending coronary artery are associated with greater risk and poor prognosis
+- Location and severity of coronary artery stenosis: stenosis of the main left anterior descending coronary artery is associated with greater risk and poor prognosis.

 The answers are below the references.

 1. The term coronary heart disease describes…

 - …a classic chest pain with radiating pain into the left arm.

 - …heart disease of the elderly, in general.